 Not only do subtitles make your videos more accessible for all users, but they can also boost your SEO.
 Your captions are crawlable, meaning that if you say your keyword, YouTube can easily determine whether your video matches a search.

 YouTube can automatically generate closed captions for your videos, but it may be worth it to upload your transcript to make sure that they are 100% accurate.

 This is the perfect place to include your call to action or encourage viewers to engage with more of your content.
 Here you can include links to other videos, your channel itself or your site.

-If your video is on the longer side, you may find it useful to break it down into smaller, bite-sized clips and publish these across your different platforms.
+If your video is on the longer side, you may find it helpful to break it down into smaller, bite-sized clips and publish these across your different platforms.
 This means you can get more mileage out of your content and reach a range of users.